ClaudioMarcello/03_cleanData/README.md

 4. Run the script

-The script run_analysis.R script procedure is as follows:
+The run_analysis.R script procedure is as follows:

 1. Read and merge the training and the test sets (X_ sets) to create one measurement set.